mectwork/sms-queue-with-doctrine-orm/README.md

 Cubalider SMS Queue With Doctrine ORM
 =====================================

-This library is an implementation of `cubalider/sms-queue` using `doctrine/orm` for persistence.
+This library is an implementation of `cubalider/sms-queue-as-abstract`using `doctrine/orm` for persistence.

 ```
 // $em is an already created entity manager